Integrate AWS S3 with NestJS for private and public files storage

 npx nest g controller dms

-Also don’t forgot to add the AWS S3 credentials in the .env
+Also don’t forgot to add the AWS S3 credentials in the .env file.

 S3_ACCESS_KEY= # Access Key ID